 Please note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.
-There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.

 There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.